-- Two color passport photographs of yourself taken within the past six months that meet all the requirements.
+- 1 color photograph of yourself taken within the past 6 months that meet all the requirements.

-NOTE: Passport agencies accept: Credit cards (MasterCard, Discover, VISA, American Express), debit cards, checks (personal, cashiers, certified, travelers), money orders and bank drafts.
+NOTE: Agencies accept: Credit cards (MasterCard, Discover, VISA, American Express), debit cards, checks (personal, cashiers, certified, travelers), money orders and bank drafts.

 Processing Times and Expedited Services